Cytnx-dev/Cytnx/docs/source/guide/basic_obj/Tensor.rst

 Tensor
 ==========
 Tensor is the basic building block of Cytnx.
-In fact, the API of Tensor in cytnx is very similar to `torch.tensor <https://pytorch.org/docs/stable/tensors.html>`_ (so numpy.array, since they are also similar to each other)
+In fact, the API of Tensor in cytnx is very similar to `torch.tensor <https://pytorch.org/docs/stable/tensors.html>`_ (so as numpy.array, since they are also similar to each other)

 Let's take a look on how to use it.